YE-Stack/YEStack1/Readme.md

 * Firebase acts as non-local realtime database and also facilitates push notifications - -[Firebase](https://firebase.google.com/)
 *  The Twilio API has been used as the gateway for sending Whatsapp and SMS notifications to the web and mobile user. - -[Twilio](https://www.twilio.com/)
 * Django handles the working of the website and the backend of the implementation. - -[Django](https://djangogirls.org/)
-* expo-server-sdk is used for sending push notifications to the app user. --[Push Notification](https://docs.expo.io/versions/latest/guides/push-notifications/)

 **The twilio and Firebase integrations we have used are free trial implementations but when scaling paid plans would have to be used.**